The German healthcare system: A guide to healthcare in Germany

 Visiting the dentist in Germany

 You can find a dentist (zahnärzte) who operates within the statutory health insurance scheme on the KZBV website (in German).
-Or when you visit a dentist look for a sign saying Kassenarzt or Alle Kassen which means that the dentist operates under the state health system.
+Otherwise, when you visit a dentist look for a sign saying Kassenarzt or Alle Kassen which means that the dentist operates under the state German healthcare system.
 Children and young people up to the age of 18 do not pay for dental treatment.

 Check with your insurer about what is and isn’t covered as the state insurance has limited cover and even private insurers won’t fully reimburse for all treatments – and dental costs in Germany are extremely high.